 How to choose the best asparagus

-When choosing asparagus, make sure the asparagus stalks are bright green and free from signs of shriveling.
+Before preparing your asparagus, you will need to buy it, here are some tips for choosing the freshest asparagus.
+First, ensure the asparagus stalks are bright green and free from signs of shriveling.
 The stalks should be firm and the asparagus tips should be tight with no sign of them being mushy or wet.

 Check the bottom of the spears.
 They should look moist, thick, fibrous, and off-white in color.
 If they're brown, keep looking for another bunch.